afombravo/2FAST2Q/README.md

 ### 4 Parameters

-For extracting all sequences at a certain position in the read select the extractor + Counter (EC) mode.
-The default is Counter (C) mode only.
+For extracting all sequences at a certain position in the read select the extractor + Counter (`--mo EC`) mode.
+The default is Counter (`--mo C`) mode only.

 Progress Bar.
 (Default is enabled)